 All women aged between 20 and 64 years with compulsory health insurance are entitled to preventive gynaecological examination performed by their selected gynaecologist every three years.
 This examination includes screening for prevention and early detection of cervical cancer, carried out in the framework of national ZORA programme.
-Women aged between 65 and 74 years have a possibility of preventive examination with their selected gynaecologist, but they need to make the appointment by themselves.
+Women after the age of 65 have a possibility of preventive examination with their selected gynaecologist, but they need to make the appointment by themselves.

-Women aged between 50 and 69 years are entitled to special X-ray imaging of breast every two years for early detection of breast cancer.
+Women aged between 50 and 69 years are entitled to special breast X-ray imaging every two years for early detection of breast cancer.